zeegy99/zeegy99/README.md

 My name is Fred and I'm a computer scientist interested in all things Python & Data Science!

-- 🔭 I’m currently working on a kpop face identifier using HuggingFace
+- 🔭 I’m currently working on a NLP-RAG Pipeline for analyzing financial news
-- 🌱 I recently built a website to buy pen-spinning pens
+- 🌱 I recently implemented DDPM
 - 👯 I’m looking to collaborate on YouTube videos!
 Send ideas to zeegy609@gmail.com

 <!--